oroinc/documentation/user_guide/magento_entities.rst

 2. If there is no response to the E-mail, it is possible to contact the customer by phone.
    It is also possible to skip sending an Email and start with a call.

-3. Once a call was logged, there are two options:
+3. Once a call has been logged, there are two options:

-   - Record Feedback: *Record Feedback* form will appear.
-Fill it, and click :guilabel:`Submit` to save it in the system.
+   - Record Feedback: the *Record Feedback* form will appear.
+Fill it out, and click :guilabel:`Submit` to save it in the system.

-     No more calls or E-mails to the customer related to this cart.
+     There will be no more calls or E-mails to the customer related to this cart.

-   - No Reply: you can make a note (e.g. "an answer-machine", "no parents at home, call-back after six").
+   - No Reply: if it has not been possible to get in touch with the customer, it is possible to make a note on the case (e.g. "an answer-machine", "no parents at home, call-back after six").

 .. image:: ./img/magento_entities/order_followup_workflow_diagram.png

-The workflow provides for consistency of the feedback collection and eliminates excessive calls, as each manager can see the log of previous E-mails and call-attempts, if any.
+The workflow provides for consistent feedback collection and eliminates excessive calls, as each manager can see the log of E-mails and call-attempts.

 .. |WT02| replace:: Shopping Cart